rsyslog/rsyslog/tools/rsgtutil.rst

   Select verbose mode.
 Most importantly, hashes and signatures are printed in full length (can be **very** lengthy) rather than the usual abbreviation.

+-e, --extend
+  Select extend mode.
+This extends the RFC3161 signatures.
+Note that this mode also implies a full verification.
+If there are verify errors, extending will also fail.

 -P <URL>, --publications-server <URL>
   Sets the publications server.
 If not set but required by the operation a default server is used.
 The default server is not necessarily optimal